 Another oasis exists in North Park Village Nature Center.
 When you feel overwhelmed by urban life, this escape on Chicago’s north side will provide the perfect getaway.

 Bullfrog Lake is located just south of the city and offers access to the Palos Preserves and all of the fishing, hiking, and mountain biking you want to do.
 Illinois Beach State Park is a short drive from the city, and you can set up camp close to the beach.

-Gather your family together and use RVshare's trip planner to create a vacation that everyone will enjoy.
+Gather your family together and use our trip planner to create a vacation that everyone will enjoy.
 Consider Starved Rock State Park, as it was voted the No. 1 attraction in the state, and camping is available in the park itself.
-Another campground that's nearby is the Hickory Hollow Campground where you can enjoy a swimming pool, a game room, a playground, free Wi-Fi, and a general store.

 Art Institute of Chicago: The Art Institute of Chicago is a world-class institution known for its collection of Impressionist and post-Impressionist paintings.

 Millennium Park: Millennium Park is located in downtown Chicago.
-The centerpiece is a 110-ton sculpture with a polished mirror-like surface made out of stainless steel that reflects the surrounding sky, buildings, and people.
-As this is located close to many other attractions, it's a good place to base yourself.
+Play in the water fountain that projects people’s faces on the side, or visit The Bean - a 110-ton sculpture with a polished mirror-like surface made out of stainless steel.
+As this is located close to many other attractions, it's a good place to visit.

 Navy Pier: The Navy Pier is made up of restaurants, shops, concert venues, and 50 acres of gardens.
 There's also a Ferris wheel and a historic carousel.